awslabs/ec2-spot-workshops/content/ec2-auto-scaling-with-multiple-instance-types-and-purchase-options/stress_ssm.md

 1. Browse to the [CloudWatch console](https://console.aws.amazon.com/cloudwatch/home?#alarm:alarmFilter=ANY) to monitor the status of your alarms configured by the target tracking policy.

 1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and watch the activity history.
 Notice that in a few minutes, it will begin to scale up the instances according to the CloudWatch alarms the target tracking policy has configured for you (check the **Activity History** tab and the **Instances** tab).
+{{% notice info %}}
+If your account is new, or if you are using an account that was created for you within an AWS-led event, then your EC2 Auto Scaling group might be unable to scale out to the desired instance count due to hitting EC2 Spot instance count limits.
+The functionality of this step in the workshop still works despite launching a smaller number of instances, so you can simply ignore these errors.
+{{% /notice %}}